-Avoid direct sunlight, particularly in warm climatic regions.
+Avoid direct sunlight, particularly in warm climatic regions. - You can order a weather protection cover from Endress+Hauser→ 🖺 165.

 System pressure

 Pressure-reducing valves and some compressor systems can generate significant process pressure variations that can distort the flow profile.
 This can produce an additional measured error.
 Suitable measures must be taken to reduce these pressure pulses, such as: